calmm-js/partial.lenses/README.md

 all, `undefined` already exists in JavaScript and is not a valid JSON value.
 Inventing a new value to represent nothingness doesn't seem to add much.
 OTOH, wrapping values with `Just` objects introduces a significant performance overhead due to extra allocations.
-Operations with optics do not necessarily require large numbers of allocations and can be made highly efficient.
+Operations with optics do not otherwise necessarily require large numbers of allocations and can be made highly efficient.

 Not having an explicit `Just` object means that dealing with values such as `Just Nothing` requires special consideration.